Director of Litigation and Advocacy

 • Must be an active member of the District of Columbia Bar or eligible to immediately seek admission.

-• Demonstrated commitment to lawyering in the public interest and a familiarity with the local, legal services community
+• Demonstrated commitment to pro bono legal service; experience lawyering in the public interest; and a familiarity with the local legal services community.

 To apply:

-Interested persons should submit a current resume and a cover letter (no longer than one page single-spaced) expressing your qualifications.
+Interested persons should submit a cover letter, and current resume expressing your qualifications and interest in this position.
+In addition, please submit a writing sample (no longer than three pages) and three references.
 Submit all requested documents to Karen A. Newton Cole, Executive Director at [email protected]

 Notes: